South Cowichan (Mill Bay)

 Following the Provincial Medical Health Officer orders, masks are now required when visiting the library.
 This is in addition to physical distancing, occupancy limits, and other safety measures.

 A properly worn mask covers your nose and mouth at all times.
 Masks are available.
 Speak to a member of staff.

 The South Cowichan Library in the Mill Bay Centre is now back to FULL HOURS!
 Other than group programs, we are offering all the usual services, just with masks, distancing, and exiting out the back door.

 The library is open for full browsing and the book drop is always open.
-There is a public computer for internet access as well as a print station, a copier, and scanner.
+There are public computers for internet access as well as a printer, a copier, and scanner.
 Please bring your library card with you or consider downloading the MyLibrary! app in order to use the touchless self-checkout machine.

 South Cowichan Home Delivery: customers of the South Cowichan library who are unable to come in due to a disability or illness may be able to have library materials delivered once a month by a library volunteer.
 If interested, please contact the branch for more information.

 About the Branch